 Building Technology and Design

-The Building Technology & Design program offers an associate in science degree that provides an introduction to building technology and architectural concepts and skills pertaining to the design and construction of facilities, preparing students for careers in architecture, construction, building technologies and facilities management.
+The Building Technology department houses programs in Building Technology & Design and Construction Management.
+These Associate in Science degree programs provide an in-depth introduction to building technology and architectural concepts and skills pertaining to the design and construction of facilities, preparing students for careers in architecture, construction management, building technologies, and facilities management.

 Draw plans, elevations, sections and isometric views of 3-dimensional objects